junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 John pulls the angel back from the fire slightly, eying the blade incredulously.
 "What are you going to do, Dean?
 Killing your father for this thing?"

-Dean lets out a bitter laugh, reciting. "*Honor your father and your mother, that your days may be long in the land that the Lord your God is giving you.* You may have no faith and don't care about the ten commandments, I still do."
-He shifts the blade, pointing it to Cas, instead.
+Dean lets out a bitter laugh, reciting. "*Honor your father and your mother, that your days may be long in the land that the Lord your God is giving you.* You may have no faith and don't care about the Ten Commandments, but I still do."
+He shifts the blade, pointing it at Cas instead.

 He swallows, then tells John, "No, I will not kill you, father.
 I was thinking about blood for blood.
 The angel almost killed me, then *I* should be the one to punish him, not you."
 He stares at John in the eyes, waiting.